Priiyaa/cotiviti_intern_assignment/README.md

 - Tunes thresholds on validation (optimizing F2, with a precision floor so results stay operationally usable)
 - Reports final precision / recall / F1 / F2 / AUC-ROC / AUC-PR and a confusion matrix for **both models**, on the held-out test set — data neither model ever saw during fitting or tuning
 - Saves everything the app needs

-Re-run this any time you change the code, features, or data.

-> **Note:** the current output files in `clean_data/`, `image/`, and `result/` were generated when the scripts wrote directly to the repo root.
-If you re-run `eda.py` or `pipeline.py`, new output files will land in the root folder again, not automatically inside these subfolders — move them in afterward, or ask to have the scripts updated to write directly into the right folders.

 ### 3. Run the app
 ```